lynnfaraday/aresmush.com/_root/articles/index.md

 ## RP Articles

 * [MUSHing 101](/mush-101) - An introduction to MUSHing.
+* [Creating MUSH Characters](/articles/creating-mush-characters) - A guide to help you flesh out your MUSH characters.
+* [Suspension of Disbelief](/articles/suspension-of-disbelief) - Reality and MUSHing.
+* [It's Only a Flesh Wound](/articles/it-s-only-a-flesh-wound) - Commentary on injuries and MUSHes.

+## Other People's RP Articles

+*These are not mine.
+I have them archived here because they're awesome and sometimes they disappear on the Internet.*

 * [Advanced Guide to RP](/articles/advanced-guide-to-rp) - A guide to adding depth to your roleplay.
 * [Give Your RP Sparkle](/articles/give-your-rp-sparkle) - Delivering RP that sparkles.
-* [Creating MUSH Characters](/articles/creating-mush-characters) - A guide to help you flesh out your MUSH characters.
 * [Joys of Tinyplotting](/articles/joys-of-tinyplotting) - How to run a MUSH plot.
-* [Suspension of Disbelief](/articles/suspension-of-disbelief) - Reality and MUSHing.
-* [It's Only a Flesh Wound](/articles/it-s-only-a-flesh-wound) - Commentary on injuries and MUSHes.

 ## Admin Articles